Martinson1252/MultiTranslator/README.md

 # MultiTranslator

-A simple program to translate multiple languages writted in Python.
+A simple program to translate multiple languages written in Python.
 It uses PyQt5 and googletrans library.
 Program is compiled to exe (located in dist\Multitranslator\Multitranslator.exe)